Preventing Altitude Sickness when Climbing Kilimanjaro

 Also make sure you eat plenty!
 Most people lose their appetite at altitude, but the cold weather and the long days mean your body burns through a lot of calories.
 Keep replacing them.
 You will need them.
 High carbohydrate foods are better than fatty foods.
 (Any good tour operator will have considered that in their shopping and meal planning.)

 And keep warm!
-The correct gear is a must, not just because shivering isn't nice and hypothermia dangerous, but also because staying nice and toasty will lessen your risk of succumbing to altitude sickness.
+The correct gear is a must, not just because shivering isn't nice and hypothermia dangerous, but also because staying dry and warm will lessen your risk of succumbing to altitude sickness.

 Keep your day pack light.
 Only take what you really need.
 Every extra kilo needs extra oxygen to carry.